OchoaLab/genomic-modules/README.md

 | 2/13/25	| 3:00-3:30pm	| Lecture	 | The role of APOL1 in Sickle Cell Nephropathy: a study using GWAS |
 | 2/13/25	| 3:30-4:30pm	| Exercise | Comparative open chromatin analyses |

-## Prework

-Links to resources for pre-reading can be found in [Wiki](https://github.com/OchoaLab/genomic-modules/wiki)